 Little Dog In A Big City

 I had one aim in writing this this free online book, and that was to help dogs.
-By helping your dog in the way I suggest, you'll see an improvement in your dog's behaviour, and you'll lose weight at the same time.
+By helping your dog in the way I suggest, you'll not only see an improvement in your dog's behaviour, but you'll lose weight at the same time.
 So everyone wins!
 Click here to access the free online book.

 I Am A Dog - Author Unknown